UbiquityRobotics/ubiquity_main/README.md

     where you fill in the appropriate fields in the quotes.

+### Wishlist for Future Kernel Images
+- Requested by MarkJ:  Into /etc/rc.local add this line stty -F /dev/ttyAMA0  115200

 ### Installing USB WiFi dongles:

 The are two common USB WiFi dongles.
 One is based on the Realtek 8192